jjgrinwis/terraform-simple-property/README.md

 1. **Akamai CLI and Credentials**:

-   - Install Akamai CLI
+   - Install Akamai CLI (optional to get group name and check permissions)
    - Configure edgerc file at `~/.edgerc` with the correct section
-   - Ensure you have appropriate permissions for Property Manager(PAPI) and EdgeDNS
+   - Ensure you have appropriate permissions for Property Manager (PAPI) and EdgeDNS

 2. **Terraform**:
    - Terraform >= 0.14